 Textbooks and course materials are delivered directly to students enrolled in courses held on-ground before the beginning of a new course.
-If a student misses a delivery date, it is the student's responsibility to contact Adult and Graduate Studies Daily Operations at ags-student-services@okwu.edu to make arrangements for delivery or pick up of textbooks and course materials.
+If a student misses a delivery date, it is the student's responsibility to contact the Adult and Graduate Studies office to make arrangements for delivery or pick up of textbooks and course materials.
 Students pay a reduced resource fee for any online course and are responsible to order their own textbooks.